craftcms/docs/docs/4.x/installation.md

 ### Set the Key Manually

-First generate a cryptographically secure key, preferably using a password generator like [1Password](https://1password.com/password-generator/).
+First generate a cryptographically secure key, ideally using a password generator like [1Password](https://1password.com/password-generator/).
 (There’s no length limit.)

 Then open up your `.env` file (you may need to use an app like [Transmit](https://panic.com/transmit/) to do this if you’re running macOS), and find this line: